t3knoid/ansible/docs/generate-playbook-docs.md

   - Commits only if changes exist (`git diff --cached --quiet` prevents empty commits).
   - Pushes back to the branch that triggered the workflow.
 - **Permissions:** Requires repository **Actions → Workflow permissions** set to **Read and write** so the built‑in `GITHUB_TOKEN` can push commits.

----

-This matches the style of your role docs workflow page, but tailored for playbooks.
-Would you like me to also prepare a **combined “Documentation Workflows” page** that links both role and playbook workflows together for easy navigation in your wiki?